Skip to content

 I'm filling out Section 5: Strategic Priorities.
 Ask me: what am I focused on this quarter?
 What am I saying no to?
 What are my real constraints (time, energy, capacity)?
 And what does success specifically look like?
 Help me be concrete.
 No vague goals.

-Real client stories ground Claude's suggestions in your actual work, not theory.
+Real client stories ground Claude in your actual work, not theory.

 paste this into Claude to get help filling this section